 “Any plans on visiting family?” asked Deen.

 Michael nodded.
 “In fact, yes,” he said.
 “I’m hoping to spend some time with my cousins family.
 I hear great things about my nephew Cory.
-Apparently he’s a raising star at the Academy.”
+Apparently, he’s a rising star at the Academy.”

 “How about the Admiral?”